Kong/charts/charts/kong/README.md

 the controller to discover Gateway instances that it should configure using an Admin API Kubernetes service.

+Using this feature requires a split release installation of Gateways and Ingress Controller.
+For exemplar `values.yaml` files which use this feature please see: [examples README.md](./example-values/README.md). or use the [`ingress` chart](../ingress/README.md) which can handle this for you.

+##### Configuration

 You'll be able to configure this feature through configuration section under `ingressController.gatewayDiscovery`: